 E is for Emotional Reactivity

 HSP’s experience strong, intense emotions, especially when overstimulated.
-The upside is often understanding of others’ needs, strong emotional perception, and ability to form deeply connected relationships.
+The upside is often high empathy, understanding others’ needs, strong ability to attune to loved ones’ feelings, and ability to form deeply connected relationships.

 S is for Sensing the Subtle